opendp/opendp/docs/source/user/transformations.rst

 ----------------
 Most dataset-to-dataset transformations are not sensitive to the order of elements within the dataset.
 This includes all row-by-row transformations.
-These transformations that are not sensitive to operate with SymmetricDistances.
+These transformations are written to operate with symmetric distances.

 Transformations that are sensitive to the order of elements in the dataset use the InsertDeleteDistance metric instead.
 It is common for aggregators to be sensitive to the dataset ordering.